ncuillery/angular-breadcrumb/README.md

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

-_Also, please don't edit files in the "dist" subdirectory as they are generated via Grunt.
-You'll find source code in the "lib" subdirectory!_

 ## Release History
 _(Nothing yet)_